Hormiguero

 Structure V

 Structure V is located in the Central Group and is a building much smaller than Structure II, but the mask is much better preserved.
 The mask is an enormous representation of the monster of the Earth, in which the open jaws form the entrance to the building.
-On each corner of the building are multiple rows of well preserved Chaac masks, God of rain.

 How to get there

-From Escarcega: just 2:40 hours in bus, taxi or by car.
+• From Escarcega: just 2:40 hours by bus, taxi, or by car.

-From Campeche: is around 5 hours by bus or 3:30-4:00 hours by car or taxi.
+• From Campeche: is around 5 hours by bus or 3:30-4:00 hours by car or taxi.

 By car from Chetumal or Escarcega

-Take highway 186 from Chetumal or Escarcega to Xpuhil.
+• Take Highway 186 from Chetumal or Escarcega to Xpuhil.

 At the site, there are some nice trails through the jungle for either hiking or mountain biking.
 Hiking in the jungle is fun.
 There’s a monkey cave along the trail.